Have you ever had what you consider an epic fail with a project? I did recently! And I thought I'd share it with you and how I plan to correct it :-)

 The second issue is how rough the individual internal wires are.
 I am really afraid that after a short while, my thread would end up cut through.
 What I really wanted to do when all the beads were stitched on was to twist it as you see at the top.
 More strain on the thread, and now some of the little wires on the outsides broke their connections with their neighbors.
 Yay!
 Just what everyone wants...more sharp little wires swinging freely around their neck!

 Yup...epic fail.
-But shortly, I should be able to share some new earrings and other pieces with you made possible by Fire Mountain Gems, who is sending me samples of their Wire mesh ribbon!
+But shortly, I should be able to share some new earrings and other pieces with you made possible by wire mesh ribbon!
 So stay turned...

 [Later...check out the piece that I made using the wire mesh ribbon!]